-- Remove containerized radiological waste associated with pilot water treatment systems from the site. - Maintain roads for safe travel into and around the Site. - Excavate localized sediment in sections of the North and South Pit diversions. - Monitor the Tie Camp Disposal Cell for depressions where water could pond and manage the drainage off and around the cell. - Monitor revegetation and reseed or fertilize, as necessary. - Conduct monthly and quarterly monitoring and reporting in accordance with the CDPS permit.
-Water quality monitoring will continue in 2023.
+- Maintain roads for safe travel into and around the Site. - Excavate localized sediment in sections of the North and South Pit diversions. - Monitor the Tie Camp Disposal Cell for depressions where water could pond and manage the drainage off and around the cell. - Monitor revegetation and reseed or fertilize, as necessary. - Conduct monthly and quarterly monitoring and reporting in accordance with the CDPS permit.
+Water quality monitoring will continue in 2025.